You don’t have to be a fashion expert to master the business casual dress code.

 Therefore, a gentleman who likes to carry his personal items must use a solid leather bag or saddlebag.

 Another good option is the canvas bag.
-Again, remember that it’s not just about style but also functionality.
+Again, remember that it’s not just about style but also the functionality.

 Leather bags are my personal favorite because they are a serious, mature, and sleek addition to any business casual outfit.